Thursday, November 29, 2007

 The Iberian Peninsula

 A friend suggested I look up "celtiberian " in my quest for knowledge about my early ancestors.
-I did and learned that it means "celt-liberian" (as in Liberian Peninsula of Europe - now Spain).
-The people living there, the Celts and the Liberians, co-mingled and apparently migrated to Ireland over two millennium ago.
+I did and learned that it means "celt-iberian" (as in Iberian Peninsula of Europe - now Spain).
+The people living there, the Celts and the Iberians, co-mingled and apparently migrated to Ireland over two millennium ago.
 My DNA group (R2B2) closely matches a small group of these people from what is now the area near Albacete, Spain.

 I shared my information with my new-found 'cousin' in Canada, Lyn McMullen, and he wrote back: